ThomasGITH/Evades-Javascript-game/README.md

 # Evades-Javascript-game
 A clone of the popular multiplayer-based web-game 'Evades.io'.
 The game runs on a node.js powered express server.
-I'm making it both for fun and to play with friends (we can't change the real game so I made this).
+I'm making it both for fun and to play with friends (we can't make changes to the real game so I made this).

 ##### As of 9-11-2019 I'm still working on it.